Zaraz7/HamsterCMS_TUI_themes/README.md

 ### `tui-gimmicks`
 - Dynamic title and navigation depending on the viewed page.
-- Script for automatic translation into 8 languages (you can change them).
+- [Widget for automatic translation](https://gtranslate.io/website-translator-widget) into 8 languages (you can change them).
 - Styles for guestbook.